9 Intro to Linux Administration

 , you could do that with echo .env >> .gitignore

-.11 Another great usage is to add a new public key to your .ssh/authorized_keys
+.11 Another great use is to add a new public key to your .ssh/authorized_keys

 file.

-There are times when you want to make files or directories with nothing in them.
+Sometimes, you want to create empty files or directories.
 The touch

 command makes a blank file at the specified file path.
 If you touch

-a preexisting file, it updates the time the file was last updated without actually making any changes.
-This can be useful because some applications look at the timestamp on files to see if action is needed.
+a preexisting file, it updates the time it was last edited without making any changes.
+This can be useful because some applications use the file timestamp to see if action is needed.

 - What are the parts of a bash command?